Data Contracts for Power Users

 DIM_EMPLOYEES

-• Purpose: Directory for employees referenced in mentions, interactions, and compensation workflows.
+• Purpose: Directory for employees referenced in mentions and recognition reporting.

 • Grain: One row per employee.